 A fascinating underwater world blesses the islands of Madeira and Porto Santo.

 Its rich biodiversity, average temperatures of 21º C and good visibility are some of its best attributes.
 You do not have to travel long distances to get to a good diving spot.
 You can opt to stay in a hotel with its diving centre.
-There are several professional diving companies at your disposal, namely Focus Natura, Rhea Dive and Explora Madeira.
+There are several professional diving companies at your disposal, namely Focus Natura, Rhea Dive, Explora Madeira and Manta Diving.